failsafe-go/failsafe-go.dev/http.md

 ## Context Cancellation

-When using a failsafe `RoundTripper`, [Context] cancellations are automatically propagated to the HTTP request context.
+When using a failsafe `RoundTripper` or `Request`, [Context] cancellations are automatically propagated to the HTTP request context.
 When an execution is canceled for any reason, such as a [Timeout][timeouts], any outstanding HTTP request's context is canceled.
 Similarly, when using a [HedgePolicy][hedge], any outstanding hedge reqests contexts are canceled once the first successful response is received.

 {% include common-links.html %}